 And so the list goes on.
 All these ‘judgements’ could be made by different people based on the same look from the same man.

 Our Safety Officer will not easily let such judgements go.
-She is very attached to protecting us no matter what the cost.
+They are very attached to protecting us no matter what the cost.
 The more we are forewarned of possible threats, the better chance we have of taking some preventative action.
-Because of her attachment to protecting us she is likely to see these judgements as ‘the truth’, rather than just as her ‘best guess’.
+Because of this attachment to protecting us they are likely to see these judgements as ‘the truth’, rather than just as a ‘best guess’.

 - ‘I just knew that man wanted to steal my wallet.’